 It is oriented to contextual tools to provide a clean display.
 The edited code is synchronized with the display in the browser, the source with the presentation, it is called "live editing".
 But this does not work if the page uses a template, unless to create an extension to support it.
 Some complaint also it is broken.
 Moreover the editor may be too slow on large files.

 Amounts of videos are provided to introduce the software.

 It is specially designed to switch easily from a project to another.
 The list of projects appears in a tooltip et allows through a single click to retrieve the environment of a different project.

 One could hesitate to use it knowing that it records statistics of your activity and thus spies on your interactions with the editor.

 Available for free by Microsoft on Linux, MacOS as well as Windows, which was unexpected but in the new line of the firm, this tool is based on Electron and Chromium like Atom, but is much more responsive.
-Its installation is simple, the start is rather slow as all editors based on Node.
+Unlike Atom, the editing engine is not CodeMirror but Monaco, an proprietary project of Microsoft.

 This is a complete and extensible open source editor with highlighting and grammar checking for most programming languages and a debugging tool.
 Intellisense is supported for web technologies.